pouya1900/tdaut/README.md

 - create database tables:
     - run this command to create your tables :
         - `php artisan migrate`
-- demo data
+-  data
-    - now if you want to import demo data you can use demo.sql file to import manually
+    - now you must import demo data , use tdaut.sql file to import manually
     - or use this command :
-        - `mysql -u username -p database_name < demo.sql`
+        - `mysql -u username -p database_name < tdaut.sql`
             - change `username` to your database username and `database_name` to your database name